maksverver/pushfight/README.md

 Note that a position is tying if neither player can force a win.
 In that case, the game would go indefinitely (assuming optimal play from both sides).
 It's not clear if tying positions exist, but it seems likely.

+To compute results we need to consider the *successors* of a position: all positions that are reachable in exactly 1 turn.
+In Push Fight, a turn consists of up to two moves and one push, so the number of successors can be quite large ($5 × 4 / 2 × 16 × 16 × 12 = 30720$ is an upper bound, though most positions have far fewer of course).

+We can think of the game as a graph, with nodes representing board positions and (directed) edges as possible moves.
+In other words, the edge *(p, q)* is in the graph is *q* is a successor of *p*, and *q* is an intermediate position.
+Positions reached after pushing a piece off the board are not included in the graph.

+The general algorithm for classifying nodes in the graph works as follows.

+*Rule 1*: for a position *p*, if there is a way to win at the current turn, we can mark the node as winning.

+*Rule 2a*: otherwise, if there is any successor *q* that is marked losing, then we can mark *p* as winning.

+*Rule 2b*: otherwise, if all successors are marked winning, then we can mark *p* as losing.

+This leads to the following algorithm to solve the game:

+ * Phase 0: loop over all positions, and apply rule 1.
+This marks some positions as winning, while leaving the rest undetermined.
+ * Phase 1: loop over all positions that are yet undetermind, and apply rules 2a and 2b.
+This marks some undetermined positions as winning or losing, leaving the rest undetermined.
+ * Phase 2..N: repeat the logic from phase 1 until no more changes occur.

+This is a fixed-point iteration algorithm where we classify more and more positions until we cannot find any more positions that can be classified by rules 2a and 2b.
+At this point, we can stop and assume that all remaining indetermined positions are actually ties.

+We don't know in advance how many phases are necessary to compute the fixed point.

+### Output files and sizes

+Phase 0 classifies each possible value as winning or undetermined.
+Therefore we can suffice with 1 bit per position, creating an output file of 401,567,166,000 bits, or 50.2 GB.

+Phase 1..N need to produce a ternary value (winning, losing or undetermined).
+We can encode 5 ternary values in a byte to obtain an efficient of 1.6 bits per value, creating an output file of 80.3 GB.

+Note that phase 1 is a little special in that it consumes the binary output from phase 0, while phases 2 and on instead use a ternary input file that they also use as an output file.